opentok/opentok-rtc/README.md

   (environment variable) -- Whether the UI will include a list of archive recordings for the session.
   The end user can click an archive to view the recording.
 This setting is only meaningful if `Archiving.enabled` / `ENABLE_ARCHIVING` is set to `true`.
 The default value is `false`.

+  *Note:* The OpenTokRTC app retrieves the archive recordings from the OpenTok cloud storage.
+However, you may choose to have archives uploaded to an Amazon S3 bucket or an Azure container.
+If you do, you will need to modify the OpenTokRTC code to obtain archive recordings from the chosen storage location.
+  For more information, see [Archive storage](https://tokbox.com/developer/guides/archiving/#storage) in the OpenTok developer guides.

 **Config.json example:**